singingwolfboy/netlify-home/_posts/2016-04-25-static-ecommerce-with-flatmarket-a-step-by-step-guide.md

 ---
-title: "Open-Source eCommerce for Static Sites: Setting Up Flatmarket"
+title: "How to Shop With Static: Open Source eCommerce with Flatmarket"
 author: Aaron Autrand
 image: null
 image_caption: null